-The Transaction May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes
+Market Conditions and Future Program Developments Affecting Our Credit Risk Sharing Transactions May Result in Limited Liquidity of the Notes, Which May Limit Investors' Ability to Sell the Notes

 The Notes will constitute classes of securities with a trading market that was established only recently.
 The Notes are not required to be listed on any national securities exchange or traded on any automated quotation systems of any registered securities association.
 The Dealers will have no obligation to make a market in the Notes.
 In addition, it is possible that FHFA will reassess its policies with respect to our credit risk transfer transactions and that any resulting changes could lead to a reduction, material alteration or cancellation of the program under which the Notes are being issued.
-As a result, there can be no assurance as to the liquidity of the market that may develop for the Notes, or if it does develop, that it will continue.
-It is possible that investors who desire to sell their Notes in the secondary market may find no or few potential purchasers and experience lower resale prices than expected.
-Investors who desire to obtain financing for their Notes similarly may have difficulty obtaining any credit or credit with satisfactory interest rates which may result in lower leveraged yields and lower secondary market prices upon the sale of the Notes.
+Accordingly, we continue to evaluate alternative structures for our credit risk sharing transactions and it is possible that we may in the future decide to modify or replace the current transaction structure or to discontinue the issuance of securities similar to the Notes.
+As a result of the foregoing factors, there can be no assurance as to the liquidity of the market that may develop for the Notes or, if it does develop, that it will continue.
+It is possible that investors who desire to sell their Notes in the secondary market may find little or no demand from potential purchasers and experience lower resale prices than expected.
+Similarly, investors who desire to obtain financing for their Notes may have difficulty obtaining credit or credit with satisfactory interest rates, which may result in lower leveraged yields and lower secondary market prices upon the sale of the Notes.